-“Good work Lieutenant.
-What happen to the security detail?” a little voice asked.
+“Good work, Lieutenant.
+What happens to the security detail?” a little voice asked.

 “They are all dead, sir.”

-“Captain this is Davack.
-You have another one of Tro Bin Ten’s warriors onboard your ship.
-A second or third generation warrior to be sure, possibly a fourth generation, but I doubt that.”
+“Captain, this is Davack.
+You have another one of Tro Bin Ten's warriors on board your ship.
+A second or third generation warrior to be sure, possibly the fourth generation, but I doubt that.”

-“Worf I’m going to go check on Deanna.
+“Worf, I'm going to go check on Deanna.
 Whoever this was he has to have an escape plan.
-See if you can determine how he planned to get off the ship based on the sections of the ship he blacked out,” Davack said as he wait for the last of the engineers to enter the room.
+See if you can determine how he planned to get off the ship based on the sections of the ship he blacked out,” Davack said as he waited for the last of the engineers to enter the room.